 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year

 rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
 While the 10-year overall star rating formula seems to give the most

 weight to the 10-year period, the most recent three-year period actually has the greatest impact because it is included in all three rating periods.
 The Amplify

-Amplify ETFs are distributed by Quasar Distributors LLC.
+Amplify ETFs are distributed by Foreside Fund Services, LLC.